shotgunsoftware/sg-jira-bridge/docs/quickstart.rst

     #       subdirectory, NOT in the root of the project.
     pip install -r /path/to/sg-jira-bridge/triggers/requirements.txt

-Enable the SG Jira Trigger
+Enable the PTR Jira Trigger
 --------------------------
 Add the path to the Flow Production Tracking Jira Bridge ``sg_jira_event_trigger.py`` file to the shotgunEvents conf file::